contentful/extensions/samples/json-editor/README.md

 This extension provides a JSON formatter and validator for the Contentful web app based on the [Codemirror](http://codemirror.net) library.
 You can use this extension with 'Object' field types.

-## Bootstrap example for local development
+## Getting started with local development

 [Check you have the requirements needed](../README.md#extensions-samples) to use our extensions and [have the extensions SDK installed](https://github.com/contentful/ui-extensions-sdk).